A Confidential Computing Transparency Framework for a Comprehensive Trust Chain: Additional considerations

-Following this build and release process, the third-party or community certifier in L2 or L3 review the source code.
-If the source code is not reproducibly buildable, Step \ref{step:level-2-self-build} of L2 and L3 is replaced by the certifier verifying that a certain binary correctly corresponds to the reviewed source code.
-To do so, the certifier gets the endorsement statement for that particular binary version from the transparency log, and checks that the signatures on both the endorsement and provenance statements are valid.
-The certifier also checks if endorsement statement includes the correct binary hash.
-If the source code is reproducibly buildable, the certifier can additionally build it on its own trusted infrastructure, as in Step \ref{step:level-2-self-build} of L2 and L3.
+Following this build and release, in L2 or L3, the certifiers review the source code.
+If the source code is not reproducibly buildable, Step \ref{step:level-2-self-build} of L2 and L3 is replaced by the certifier retrieving the binary’s endorsement and provenance statements from the transparency log, validate their signatures, and confirm the binary hash in the endorsement statement matches.
+For reproducible builds, certifiers can also independently compile the source code on trusted infrastructure as outlined in Step \ref{step:level-2-self-build} of L2 and L3.